Maharashtra Police: State Intelligence Department

 The State Intelligence Department (SID) came into existence in 1905 as the Criminal Investigation Department (CID) and was renamed to its current name in 1981.
 It is headed by the Commissioner of Intelligence.

 Maharashtra State Criminal Investigation Department

 Maharashtra State Criminal Investigation Department (CID) is a Crime Branch which was established in 1905 and is headquartered in Pune.
 It is headed by the Additional Director General of Police.

 Anti-Terrorism Squad

 The Anti-Terrorism Squad (ATS) unit was created by the Government of Maharashtra in 2004 for countering terrorism.
 It works in coordination with Central Agencies such as Intelligence Bureau (IB) and Research and Analysis Wing (RAW).

+Maharashtra Cyber Department

+The Maharashtra Cyber Department, also known as Maharashtra Cyber, is the cybercrime investigation and digital security division of the Maharashtra Police.
+It was established by the Government of Maharashtra in 2016 to address the growing threat of cybercrime in the state.
+The department is responsible for preventing, detecting, and investigating cybercrimes across Maharashtra and undertakes digital forensics, cyber intelligence, and public awareness initiatives related to online safety.